To radically transform the West Midlands arts and culture sector.

 Before we can look forward, we must look back.
 We must truly listen and understand what isn’t working so that we know what needs to change.

-This process starts with listening to and understanding Black artists and Black members of the creative workforce, about the challenges they face when working (or trying to work) in the sector.
+This process started with listening to and understanding Black artists and Black members of the creative workforce, about the challenges they face when working (or trying to work) in the sector.

-We are hugely grateful to Theatre-maker and Producer Elizabeth Lawal who has created a form for anyone who wishes to share their experiences anonymously.
+We are hugely grateful to Theatre-maker and Producer Elizabeth Lawal who created a form for anyone who wished to share their experiences anonymously.
+The findings of this research will be published soon.

-If you would like to write about your experiences you can fill in the form here, and please also share the link widely to reach as many people as possible.
-We recognise that there is significant emotional labour involved in reliving your experiences in this way, particularly during this period of deep trauma, and we are truly grateful to everyone who feels able to do so.
+We recognise that there is significant emotional labour involved in reliving experiences in this way, particularly during this period of deep trauma, and we are truly grateful to everyone who felt able to do so.

 Phase Two – Radically Listening* – Holding Space for Black Artists & Creative Workforce

-This session is open to all Black artists and Black members of the creative workforce who feel able to take part, and will be a caring space facilitated by Elizabeth Lawal and Steady Steadman.
-At this session, there will also be an opportunity for anyone who may wish to put themselves forward to speak at the Phase Three meetings below.
-This is completely optional.
+This session was open to all Black artists and Black members of the creative workforce who felt able to take part, and was a caring space facilitated by Elizabeth Lawal and Steady Steadman.
+At this session, there was also an opportunity for anyone who may wish to put themselves forward to speak at the Phase Three meetings below.

 Phase Three – Radically Listening*, Reflecting & Moving Forward – amplifying Black voices and co-creating change

-At each of these three sessions (you only need to attend one date, as they will all follow the same format), Facilitator Jay Crutchley will hold a space for Black artists and members of the creative workforce, selected from Phase Two sessions, to voice their experiences to senior leaders, board members and funders.
+At each of these three sessions, Facilitator Jay Crutchley held a space for Black artists and members of the creative workforce, selected from Phase Two sessions, to voice their experiences to senior leaders, board members and funders.

-In the second part of the sessions, time will be given for artists and creative leaders to separately pause and reflect on what has been said, before coming back together to begin the process of moving forward to co-design a pledge and statement, including tangible actions and a model for holding each other accountable.
+In the second part of the sessions, time was given for artists and creative leaders to separately pause and reflect on what had been said, before coming back together to begin the process of moving forward to co-design a pledge and statement, including tangible actions and a model for holding each other accountable.

 * “Radically listening takes what you know about listening and goes one step further.
 It means dismantling the filters you typically have on when you listen to someone—from questioning to judging—and it means offering a space to let someone express their story wholly, without interruption.
 It’s trusting someone and letting them own their knowledge and experience.”